ChihHaoChen/Learch_REST_API/README.md

 ## MOTIVATION

-This private repository is used to develope the back-end for the TrainingBudday APP.
+This private repository is used to develope the back-end API for the TrainingBudday APP.

 ## GETTING STARTED